 Complete our short quote form with just a few details

-What does hire and reward insurance cover
+What does a hire and reward policy cover

 - Third party only – minimum cover for any injury or damage caused to other people or their property.